 - Physical inactivity

 - Sleep disorders

 - Advanced age

-There is no single test to identify inflammation.
-Most local cases can be diagnosed through physical examination of the infected area and are correlated with injury.
+There is no single test to identify inflammation in clinical practice.
+Doctors can diagnose most local cases through physical examination of the infected area and are correlated with injury.
 Since acute inflammation clears up relatively quickly, it is usually self-diagnosed and does not require treatment.

 With chronic inflammation, which is not as easily recognizable, your doctor may recommend a blood test for inflammation to look for inflammatory markers in blood.
 Everyone has some amount of these biomarkers within a certain range.
-When lab test for inflammation results indicate markers that drop below or exceed the acceptable extent, they are considered a hallmark of inflammation.
+When lab test results indicate markers that drop below or exceed the acceptable extent, doctors consider them a hallmark of inflammation.